 Phase 1 – The Strict Phase

 In the first strict phase, you need to forego most carbohydrates for two weeks.
 This means no cereals, baked goods, potatoes, fruit and fruit juices, sweets, or alcohol.
-Instead, you’ll eat protein-rich foods like eggs, fish, meat, low-fat dairy products, low-carbohydrate vegetables and healthy fats such as olive and grapeseed oil.
+Instead, you’ll eat protein-rich foods like eggs, fish, meat, low-fat dairy products, low-carbohydrate vegetables and healthy fats such as olive and canola oil.

 During this phase of the diet, you don’t want to be too hungry.
 Instead, you want to satisfy cravings with Phase 1 approved healthy foods.
 You can eat three main meals and two snacks, plus a protein-rich but low-sugar dessert.
 Regular meals should keep blood sugar constant and reduce cravings for sweets.
-Eat the healthy snacks, such as vegetables or low-fat yogurt, about two hours after your main meal, or one hour before your cravings hit.
+Eat healthy snacks, such as vegetables or low-fat yogurt, about two hours after your main meal, or one hour before your cravings hit.
 Remember- don’t leave your meals feeling ravenous- instead, fill your belly with nutritious food.

 Phase 2 – Reintroduction

 During the second phase, known as the reintroduction phase, you slowly add small amounts of the foods that were banned in Phase 1.
 The second phase is for weight reduction so stick with it until you’ve reached your desired weight.
 You should lose about 1 to 2.2 pounds each week depending on your metabolism and activity level.
 During this phase you can now eat whole wheat bread, natural rice, starchy vegetables such as peas, pumpkin or sweet potatoes, and fruit.
-White flour products, sugar and fruit with very high sugar content such as bananas and grapes are still prohibited on this phase.
+White flour products, sugar and fruit with very high sugar content such as bananas and grapes are still prohibited during this phase.

 Phase 3 – Maintenance

-The last stage of the South Beach diet should ideally be a permanent change to a healthy diet that helps you maintain and stabilize your ideal weight.
+The last stage of the South Beach diet should ideally be a permanent transition to a healthy diet that helps you maintain and stabilize your ideal weight.
 You should continue to avoid foods with a high glycemic index, since you don’t want your blood sugar to spike too much.

 While you can introduce some of the previously limited foods of Phase 1 and 2, like fruits, other foods will remain limited.
 For example, you can have water, unsweetened herbal teas and moderate amounts of coffee, but no sugary drinks on the South Beach Diet.
 Make sure you always drink enough fluids!